kunalspathak/kunalspathak.github.io/_drafts/2020-10-2-Favorite-books.md

 comments: true
 ---

+TODO: Add links to book covers to take them to amazon

 To make a good career, we start diving into lot of technical books as early as when we are in our early 20s.
 Some books we read over and over because either we fail to understand their content first few times or the concept itself is so intriguing that you want to refresh your memories with it every few years.
 For me, few of such books (among many others) are [the dragon book on Compilers](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) or [the fat CLRS algorithms book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
 Every time I read it, I understand some of the much more deeper concept that I failed to understand in my previous attempts.
 In my profession, I often face a situation where I have to go back and read about things that can be well explained in those books than searching on internet.